baselakasha/quentra/README.md

 </div>

 ## Implementation
-The backend is a RESTful API built using TypeScript, Node.js, Express.js, and TypeOrm, while the frontend is built using Angular
+The backend is a RESTful API built using TypeScript, Node.js, Express.js, and TypeOrm with PostgreSQL database, while the frontend is built using Angular

 Testing was done using Jest.